Thiruvenkatabalaji/Library-Managment-System/README.md

 >Getting Started:

->Prerequisites
+>Prerequisites:
  - Install python package version 3.10.6
  - Connect to your MongoDB atlas for the database.

->User instruction
+>User instruction:

- 1.RUN the python coding using any python complier (Jupyter notebook,spider) 2.Enter the options number to perfrom the operations 3.Connect your application to your cluster using MongoDB's native drivers.
+  -RUN the python coding using any python complier(Jupyter notebook,spider)

+  -Enter the options number to perfrom the operations

+  -Connect your application to your cluster using MongoDB's native drivers.

- >Contact
+ >Contact:
   - My name : Thiruvenkata Balaji
   - Project link :